-- 5.22 Policy DM12 requires housing development to provide a car parking provision in accordance with adopted residential parking standards.
+5.22 Policy DM12 requires housing development to provide a car parking provision in accordance with adopted residential parking standards.
 Cumbria Highways have provided a Cumbria Development Design Guide but there are no adopted parking standards.
-The guidance provides a suggested level of parking for housing development. - 5.23 The size of the proposed site can accommodate sufficient parking for a single dwelling.
+The guidance provides a suggested level of parking for housing development.

+- 5.23 The size of the proposed site can accommodate sufficient parking for a single dwelling.
 It is therefore considered that the proposed layout meets this criterion of Policy DM12. - 5.24 Policy DM22 requires development proposals to be accessible to all users by providing convenient access into and through the site for pedestrians, cyclists and disabled people, access for emergency and service vehicles, meeting adopted car parking standards which reflect the needs of the Borough in its rural context.
 Where necessary the potential transport implications of development will be required to be supported by a Transport Assessment and a Travel Plan to manage any significant transport implications. - 5.25 The proposed development provides a safe, functional and inclusive access allowing good sustainability to the facilities in Distington and allow sustainable transport links across the wider Borough.
 It is also linked to the facilities in the village and the bus stops by a continual footpath link.
 The proposal therefore meets the aims of local plan policies DM12 and DM22.

-Ecology and Trees
+Ecology

-- 5.26 Policy DM25 states that all development proposals should protect the biodiversity value of land and buildings minimise fragmentation of habitats.
-As the proposed site is already the location of an existing barn building approved for conversion, it is considered that the biodiversity value of the site will not change. - 5.27 Policy DM28 requires development proposals which are likely to affect any trees within the Borough will be required to include an arboriculture assessment as to whether any of those trees are worthy of retention and protection by means of a Tree Preservation Order.
-No trees will be removed on the site, again given the existing barn building.
+5.26 Policy DM25 states that all development proposals should protect the biodiversity value of land and buildings minimise fragmentation of habitats.
+As the proposed site is already in use as a domestic access and an agricultural site, it is considered that the biodiversity value of the site will not change.